yaal-coop/canaille/README.md

 oidc-ldap-bridge is a simple OpenID Connect provider based upon OpenLDAP.

 It aims to be very light, simple to install and simple to maintain.
 Its main features are :
-- OAuth/OpenID Connect support.
+- OAuth/OpenID Connect support;
-- Authentication against a LDAP directory.
+- Authentication against a LDAP directory;
 - No additional database required.
-Everything is stored in your OpenLDAP server.
+Everything is stored in your OpenLDAP server;
-- The code is easy to read and easy to edit in case you want to write a patch
+- The code is easy to read and easy to edit in case you want to write a patch.

 ## Install